antleaf/doapr/webroot/content/repositories/propylaeumdok.md

 journal_submission: Unrestricted
 keyword:
 last_update: '2022-02-11'
-launch_date:
+launch_date: '2007'
-licensing: Authors are provided with a choice of licenses but CC BY 4. is preferred
+licensing: Authors are provided with a choice of licenses but CC BY 4.0 is preferred
-metadata_formats:
+metadata_formats: 'Yes : Formats are available on this page'
-metadata_languages:
+metadata_languages: English and German
-metadata_properties:
+metadata_properties: Title, Author(s), Document type, Version, Date Deposited, Faculties / Institute, Subject, Countries/Regions
-metadata_reuse_method:
+metadata_reuse_method: Openly available via API
 metadata_reuse_permission:
 moderation:
 objectives: Firmly rooted in its history, the University is committed to expanding